aljorhythm/CS3245-Homework2/README.txt

 == Python Version ==

-I'm (We're) using Python Version <2.7.x or replace version number> for this assignment.
+I'm (We're) using Python Version <2.7.10> for this assignment.

 == General Notes about this assignment ==

 1. Indexing
-  - Sentence are read from file
+  - Sentence are read from each file
+  - File information is stored (document id)
-  - Sentence is tokenized into word tokens
+  - Each sentence is tokenized into word tokens
-  - Tokens are stemmed using porter
+  - Tokens are stemmed using porter stemmer to create terms
+  - Terms are kept in a dictionary mapping of term to posting lists
+  - Add document to the posting list of the term
+  - After all the files are traversed
+    - posting lists and terms are sorted according to term alphabetically
+    - document ids in posting lists are also sorted
+    - posting lists are written to files
+    - dictionary is written to file, containing line number of posting list

+2. Searching
+  - for each query line
+  - use shunting yard algorithm
+  - on calculation operands can be either terms or lists, if operand is term, retrieve line reader for corresponding line in posting lists files
+  - last operand is results

+  gather all the results and print to output file

 Experiments
 ---------------------------------